dkarter/CCProcessing-Ruby/README.md

 CCProcessing
 ============

-CC Processing Demo App for Braintree
+CCProcApp is a Demo App build for the interview process for Braintree

+## Usage Instructions
+To use
+##  Overview of Design Decisions

+## Why Ruby